Changing Lives Through Giving

 The Women's Fund Leadership Committee oversees the activities of the Fund and serves as an advisory committee to the Board of Directors of the Community Foundation for South Central New York, which has the legal responsibility for the operation of the Fund.
 The Leadership Committee's members (as well as those of other Women's Fund committees) are drawn from donors to the Fund.

-The Women's Fund has made $91,300 in grants to over forty five projects and programs at nonprofit agencies throughout the five-county region we serve.
+The Women's Fund has made $155,300 in grants to over sixty projects and programs at nonprofit agencies throughout the five-county region we serve.
 We have funded programs that address: sexual violence and domestic abuse, financial literacy, small business development, character and leadership development for girls, women's health, parenting skills, Internet safety and more.

 As of February 28, 2018 The Women's Fund balance was $799,390.
 As an endowed fund, we adhere to the Community Foundation's spending policy of 4%.
 In 2017 we awarded $24,000 in grants for a total of $155,300 awarded since inception in 2002.